sunilfernandes/nexus-openshift-ansible/README.md

 This playbook uses a deployment config which pulls the docker image "docker.io/sonatype/nexus3" and deploys it to a project specified in an Openshift cluster.

-After installation it uses a post-deploy step to create repositories using the nexus-functions script created by at Jorge Morales and Siamak Sadeghianfar from :
+After installation it uses a post-deploy step to create repositories using the nexus-functions script created by Jorge Morales and Siamak Sadeghianfar from :

 "https://raw.githubusercontent.com/OpenShiftDemos/nexus/master/scripts/nexus-functions"